Overcoming Exhibitionism: How to Stop Exposing Yourself in Public: Flashing, Mooning, Exposing Genitals, Sexual Deviancy

-Portraits
+Portraits of Exhibitionism

 Daniel is a respected businessman in his community.
 He says, “I can’t believe I did what I did.
 I was as shocked as they were.”
 He then details driving his car by two school-aged girls, hollering at them and exposing his genitals.